Program Snapshot

 The Low Residency MFA in Creative Writing program requires a residency course be taken each semester, in addition to a combination of Creative Writing Studio and Forms & Methods courses.
 The program culminates in a Creative Writing Thesis and a final residency for thesis presentation and graduation.
 The residencies provide intensive workshops and mentorship, while the studio and methods courses focus on developing writing skills and understanding literary forms.

 Hallie Ford School of Graduate Studies offers renewable Merit Scholarships to students who demonstrate aptitude in their areas of creative practice.
 Merit scholarships are assessed based on the strength of the student’s application.
 In awarding merit scholarships we consider each student’s portfolio (if applying to a studio-based program), personal history of scholastic achievement, as well as their contributions to culture and community.
-Consideration is also given to traditionally underrepresented students and those who demonstrate financial need.
 No separate application is required to be considered for merit scholarships.